Joseph Thrasher

 Joseph Thrasher is an American football coach and former player.
-He is currently the head football coach at the Hartfield Academy in Flowood, Mississippi.
+He is the former head football coach at the Hartfield Academy in Flowood, Mississippi.
 Previously Thrasher served as head coach at Bacone College from 2006 to 2008 and Belhaven University from 2009 to 2013.

 Coaching career

 Bacone

 Thrasher was the second head football coach for the Bacone Warriors located in Muskogee, Oklahoma and he held that position for three seasons, from 2006 until 2008.
 His coaching record at Bacone was 13–19.

 Belhaven

 In 2009, Thrasher became the fifth head football coach for the Belhaven Blazers located in Jackson, Mississippi.
 His coaching record at Belhaven is 24–31.